mozilla/addons-server/docs/topics/api/collections.rst

     :>json boolean public: Whether the collection is `listed` - publicly viewable.
     :>json string slug: The name used in the URL.
     :>json string url: The (absolute) collection detail URL.
+    :>json string uuid: A unique identifier for this collection; primarily used to count addon installations that come via this collection.

 ------